 Share your feelings: Sometimes the toughest thing about feelings is sharing them with others.
 You may feel that you will be ridiculed or people won’t understand.
 Reach out to your trusted companions or a professional coach.

 The Delegation of responsibilities: Remember “jack of all trades and master of none”?
-You can’t do all things yourself.
+You can’t do all the things yourself.
 It’s ok to say no. The delegation of responsibilities is an important way of reducing burnout.
-Don’t thing that you should be able to do everything alone.
+Don’t think that you should be able to do everything alone.

 Managing stress: Taking out some time for your hobbies or getting a hobby can give you a fresh dose of energy.
 Spending quality time with pets can help reduce stress.

 Framing a policy: The National Steering Committee on Resident Duty Hours provided direction, guidance and advice on the Towards a Pan-Canadian Consensus on Resident Duty Hours project and the political and strategic context of the project.